 and joy on the upright in heart. — Psalm 97:11

-In Psalm 97, the psalmist teaches us that light shines on the righteous.
-Most of us have been lucky enough to come across an individual or two who radiates goodness, righteousness, and peace.
-But there is another way of understanding the verse.
-In Hebrew manuscripts the verse reads, “Light is planted for the righteous.”
+Most of us have been blessed to know an individual or two who radiates goodness, righteousness, and peace.
+As the psalm writer in Psalm 97 taught, “Light shines on the righteous.”
+But there is another way to understand this verse.
+In Hebrew manuscripts, the verse literally reads, “Light is planted for the righteous.”
 This nuance is significant, giving a whole new meaning to the verse.